rackerlabs/rackspace-howto-dev/content/articles/multiple/rackspace-directory-sync-beta-installation-and-set-up-procedures.md

     Active Directory.
 Passwords **must be reset** after installation to ensure password synchronization.
--   Directory Sync is compatible with Hosted Exchange 2010, Hosted Exchange 2013, and Rackspace Email only.
+-   Directory Sync is compatible with Hosted Exchange 2010, Hosted Exchange 2013, Hosted Exchange 2016, and Rackspace Email only.
+-   If you have mulitple domain controllers, be sure to install the password handler on all other DCs for password synchronization - [**Install Password Synchronization for multiple domain controllers (optional)**](#Multiple%20DC%20Sync)

 ### Software prerequisites